 2-day in-person classes: Weeknights from 6 to 9 pm

-Classes may be offered online, conforming to the same schedule.
+Classes may be offered online, conforming to the same schedule or with a primarily asynchronous format.

 Tuition: Each in-person class is $279/ $1699 total upon completion*